wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

   - **Storage**
     - **S3**
       - S3 is almost as old as AWS itself.
-      - S3 is Simple Storage Service, S, S, S.
+      - S3 is a Simple Storage Service, S, S, S.
       - S3 is always for object-based storage.
       - Just think of it as a virtual disk in the cloud where you can store objects like ppt, pictures, movies or etcetera.
       - What you don't use S3 for is things like, a place to install a database or a place to install an application may be a computer game.
-This is called object based storage.
+This is called object-based storage.
 You'd need block-based storage.
-      - Dropbox actually stores all the metadata inside their own data centers.
-So, metadata is just basically data about data
+      - Dropbox stores all the metadata inside their own data centers.
+So, metadata is just data about data
     - **Glacier**
       - Glacier is a place in which you archive your files from S3 off
       - It's extremely, unbelievably low cost than S3.